WilleeRobot/astro-cube-tw-boilerplate/README.md

 ## Contributing

 Contributions are welcome!
+Please read the [contributing guidelines](CONTRIBUTING.md) before making any changes.
+If you're planning to contribute, please create a new branch for your feature or bug fix and submit a pull request on GitHub.
+This will make it easier to review and merge your changes.

 ## Contact

 For further questions or support, please contact [hi@rolandfranke.nl](mailto:hi@rolandfranke.nl).
+You can also reach out through GitHub by opening an issue or a discussion.